 Supported projects cover a broad geographical area across north-east and north-west Queensland, as well as a wide range of exploration techniques, including drilling, geophysics, geochemistry (including re-assay), hydrogeochemistry and data analytics.

-See a list of round 3 projects below or view them on the CEI interactive map.
+View the round 3 projects on the CEI interactive map.

 Rounds 1 and 2 – 2017 and 2018

 Rounds 1 and 2 of the CEI grants were funded under the Strategic Resources Exploration Program.

 Round 2 of the program was awarded in December 2018 to 12 companies supporting a total of 15 projects.
 Eligible projects included drilling and non-drilling activities, such as seismic, airborne and ground geophysics, and geochemical surveys.